 - The churches will be closed after the last Mass.

-- The church will be opened for Funerals, Baptisms and Weddings
+- The churches are open for Funerals, Baptisms and Weddings

 - There is to be no congregating of people (e.g. gathering to say the rosary together).